-Restrictive diets such as vegan, paleo, or keto can be enticing for those of us interested in bettering our health, but these trends can also lead to unnecessary restriction.
+Restrictive diets can be sometime be healthy, but can also lead to other issues.
 This post includes 6 ways mindfulness can help heal diet obsession.

 If you’re like me and your interest is peaked by whatever diet trend is in the headlines, then you’re probably also tired of getting disappointed when the results never seem to match up to the promises.
 While we can’t fault news outlets for publishing stories with flashy headlines, we can think twice about believing that there’s one new trend we have to hop on or that there must be just one crazy idea to cure all our health woes.

 Been there, done that!
 While I never dieted that much during my teens and early twenties, I definitely fell into the trap of wanting a quick fix once I hit my late 20s.
 At that time, it was a vegan diet that was garnering all the headlines and I hopped on the bandwagon.
 By the time I realized that such a super-restrictive diet excluding all animal products was not serving my health, I had immersed myself in the community and built a new life around a diet.
 It took several years to extract myself physically and emotionally from orthorexia.

 Re-Examining Health Foods

 For example, when you see this image of a stark stalk of broccoli on a plate, what kinds of thoughts immediately jump into your head?
 A few years ago, I would have said that plain broccoli on a plate was “good” food, maybe even the “perfect” food!